Range

 fun collapse(toStart: Boolean = definedExternally)

-The collapse() method of the Range interface collapses the A collapsed Range is empty, containing no content, specifying a single-point in a DOM tree.
+The collapse() method of the Range interface collapses the Range to one of its boundary points.

 Link copied to clipboard